Andrey Andreyevich Andreyev: Role in the 1930s purges

+Andreyev (top row, far left) with other members of the Politburo of the Communist Party of the Soviet Union, 1937.
+Lavrentiy Beria's portrait has been cut out.

-During the Great Purge, when it was common to send high-ranking party officials from Moscow to the provinces to oversee mass expulsions and arrests of provincial communist party members, Andreyev "became the unchallengeable master of these murderous sideshows".
+During the Great Purge, when it was common to send high-ranking party officials from Moscow to the provinces to oversee mass expulsions and arrests of provincial communist party members, Andreyev "became the unchallengeable master of these murderous roadshows".
 Between June and September 1937, he travelled to Voronezh, Chelyabinsk, Sverdlovsk, Kursk, Saratov, Kuybyshev, Tashkent, Stalinabad, Rostov and Krasnodar.
 Sometimes, he accused local party leaders of arresting the wrong people, who were released.
 More often, his arrival meant arrests and executions.
 He always stayed in telegram communication with Stalin, who always approved all his recommended lists of party members to be expelled and/or arrested.

-Early in January 1937, he arrived in Rostov to organise the removal of Boris Sheboldayev, his successor as regional party in the renamed Azov-Black Sea territory, who was accused of excessive leniency because he had allowed former oppositionists such as Alexander Beloborodov and Nikolai Glebov-Avilov to hold responsible jobs in the region.
+Early in January 1937, he arrived in Rostov to organise the removal of Boris Sheboldayev, his successor as regional party boss in the renamed Azov-Black Sea territory, who was accused of excessive leniency because he had allowed former oppositionists such as Alexander Beloborodov and Nikolai Glebov-Avilov to hold responsible jobs in the region.
 Sheldboldayev temporarily saved himself by apologising, and was transferred to another post, only to be arrested later and shot.

 In Saratov, where he arrived on 20 July, his main target was the local head of the NKVD Yakov Agranov, who was arrested and shot, along with the second secretary of the regional communist party and others.
 Some people whom Agranov had had arrested were released.
-At the same time, Andreyev and identified 20 employees of the Machine Tractor Stations who were "working very obstructively".
+At the same time, Andreyev identified 20 employees of the Machine Tractor Stations who were "working very obstructively".
 Stalin replied with a telegram the same day, saying they should all be shot.
 In total, in the wake of his visit, 430 people were shot.